 19 September 2013

-Whether or not you have already been utilising Paid Search this year is irrelevant.
-With up to 40% of this year’s online sales expected to happen during the Christmas shopping season, can you afford not to invest in Paid search during Quarter 4?
+Whether or not you have already been utilising paid search this year is irrelevant.
+With a huge proportion of the year’s online sales expected to happen during the Christmas shopping season, can you afford not to invest in PPC during quarter four?

 When it comes to Christmas shopping, online competition is going to become stronger.
 Many businesses that are yet to advertise online will soon begin to, and most will at least increase their budgets with many increasing their bids.
 Make sure you set aside a larger portion of your budget during this final quarter to fully take advantage of what is expected to be another busy online Christmas.